citp/privacy-policy-historical/e/eg/egg/eggheadcafe.com.md

 Personal Information
 This Web site does not request any personal information or collect any information that personally identifies you or allows you to be personally contacted, other than the information you choose to enter in your optional Member Profile.
 Since we do not collect any personal information on this Web site, we do not share any personal information with any third parties nor do we use any personal information for any purposes.
+Specifically, your email address is never directly displayed nor is it provided or sold to any third parties under any conditions, unless you choose to place it in a post, article or other posting.

 External Links